longviewsystems/terraform-azurerm-key-vault/readme.md

-# Solution Description
+# Description
-This solution creates a Key Vault to hold secrets.
+This module creates a Key Vault to hold secrets.
 * Supports RBAC security for the Key Vault.
 Following roles are supported:
   * Key Vault Administrator
   * reader_objects_ids are added to "Key Vault Reader" and "Key Vault Secrets User"